 Wrapping Up Best Elden Ring Settings Guide

 And there you have it, folks.
-After tons of hours invested into a souls game, I never thought I’d play, I actually have got kinda hooked.
+After tons of hours invested into a Souls game, I never thought I’d play, I have got kinda hooked.
 The agony of dying over and over again may break my spirit, but winning a fight after that struggle is what matters.
-Just like I finally managed to create this best settings guide for Elden Ring even though I struggle with souls games.
+Just like I finally managed to create this best setting guide for Elden Ring even though I struggle with Souls games.

 I really hope this guide provided some value to your experience with this legendary game.
 Hopefully, developers will start pushing out updates for the game that’ll include performance fixes.
 Until then, hope our Elden Ring settings guide was able to provide you with a decent gaming experience.
 Until next time readers, peace!

 - In this update, we have adjusted the issues faced by Ashes of War and adjusted it

 - Also addressed the issue of status buildups being unintentionally added to weapon skills

 - The problem where the skill cast by a right-handed weapon can have the power and special effects of a left-handed weapon

 - A bug after the player’s death in the colosseum causing an equipped Sacrificial Twig to be consumed is now fixed